drewm27/speakerrankings/portable/speakers/Teufel-Boomster-Go.md

 layout: page
 title: Teufel Boomster Go Specifications and Review
 cover-img: "/assets/img/homeimage.jpg"
-share-description: "The Teufel Boomster Go ranks #5 out of 41 total Small Size Portable Bluetooth Speakers Ranked.
+share-description: "The Teufel Boomster Go ranks #5 out of 41 total Small Size Portable Bluetooth Speakers.
 Find all the specifications and reviews in one place"
 ---

-The Teufel Boomster Go ranks [#5 out of 41 total Small Size Portable Bluetooth Speakers Ranked](/portable/small/#5-teufel-boomster-go-80) for sound quality.
+The Teufel Boomster Go ranks [#5 out of 41 total Small Size Portable Bluetooth Speakers](/portable/small/#5-teufel-boomster-go-80) for sound quality.
 See [Top Recommended Speakers By Attribute](/#top-recommended-speakers-by-attribute) for all the top speaker suggestions.

 ## #5 Teufel Boomster Go: 80€
 - Positives: Pretty deep bass and quite balanced overall for the size.